-So as to the storyline itself well what we have is that classic of a civilian turning Nancy Drew and solving a crime.
-As such we watch Lacey with her close girlfriends set about solving the murder of Amanda.
+As to the actual storyline, well what we have is that classic case of a civilian turning Nancy Drew and solving a crime.
+As such we watch Lacey with her close girl friends set about solving the murder of super model Amanda.
 But there is no depth or real mystery to this, no clever crime solving or gritty investigation rather one minute no one knows the next it is miraculously solved which allows for a moment of action mixed with comedy.

 What this all boils down to is that "Hostile Makeover" is basically "Ugly Betty" in style and humour.
 It means that unless you like the TV series you are going to end up watching this made for TV movie and find it a vacuous ordeal.